vtrucco/jtframe/README.md

 These signals should be used in combination with the rest of prog_ and sdram_ signals in order to control the SDRAM.

+The data bus is held down all the time and only released when the SDRAM is expected to use it.
+This behaviour can be reverted using **JTFRAME_NOHOLDBUS**.
+When this macro is defined, the bus will only be held while writting data and released the rest of the time.
+For 48MHz operation, holding the bus works better.
+For 96MHz it doesn't seem to matter.

 Fast load in MiST
 =================